Tecnicalwhitehat/twh-rat/README.md

 ---
 ## Disclaimer
 <b>nasirz11 Provides no warranty and will not be responsible for any direct or indirect damage caused by this tool.<br>
-TWH-RAT is built for Educational and Internal use ONLY.</b>
+TWH-RAT-RAT is built for Educational and Internal use ONLY.</b>

 ---